abbernie/dmp-fa-17/class1/README.md

 ###### See McCarthy, Ch 2

-Our reference book will walk you through getting up and running with p5.js and the p5.js Editor (or another code editor).
+Our reference book will walk you through getting up and running with p5.js.